TaxMachine/PowershellTokenGrabberV2/README.md

 </ul>

 # Warning!!
 **I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED BY THIS GRABBER.
-THIS IS ONLY FOR EDUCATIONNAL PURPOSES**
+THIS IS ONLY FOR EDUCATIONAL PURPOSES**

 # Credits
 >Serverfile.js blatantly skidded from my boi <a href="https://github.com/Gayarra_Frost/DiscordTokenGrabber">Fubukii</a><br>